 By Kelly, PANDA Champion

-This was the start of my first postnatal depression experience
+This was the start of my first postnatal depression and anxiety experience

 While the process of being induced wasn’t necessarily a great experience, in the end my bebe daughter was too stubborn to come naturally, and I ended up having an emergency caesarean.
 It was what came next which broke me.